vitessio/website/content/en/docs/16.0/reference/vtorc/running_with_vtop.md

 ---
 title: Running with Vitess Operator
-description: How to configure VTop to run `VTOrc`
+description: How to configure Vitess Kubernetes Operator to run `VTOrc`
 ---

 ## Get Started